Giants vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Aaron Nola (10-8) will take to the mound for the Phillies and make his 26th start of the season.
+- Taijuan Walker (13-5) will take to the mound for the Phillies and make his 25th start of the season.

-- He has started 25 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 11 of them.
+- In 24 starts this season, he's earned a quality start in 10 of them.

-- Nola has pitched five or more innings in three straight games and will look to extend that streak.
+- Walker has 12 starts in a row of five innings or more.

-- In 25 appearances this season, he has finished two without allowing an earned run.
+- He has three appearances this season with zero earned runs allowed out of his 24 chances this season.

 |Opponent